SaharaLabsAI/x402-function/x402-function-spring-boot-starter/README.md

 # x402-function-spring-boot-starter

 ## Overview
 This project provides a thin implementation layer for integrating x402 Server functionality into Spring Boot applications.
-In the future, it may also incorporate other implementations from facilitator.

 ## Installation
 Add the following dependency to your Maven `pom.xml`: